opencord/device-management-interface/docs/ManagingDevice.md

 ```
 This RPC is used to administratively reboot the device.
 The server side implementations should reboot the device only after successfully returning this RPC.

+## Port Speed configuration
+The Device management Interface does not support runtime NNI (network to network interface) Port Speed configuration on the OLT device.
+The speed of the NNI ports is configured, for each port, at startup time through the startup configuration file that can be provided via the
+`UpdateStartupConfiguration` API.
+If a change to the NNI port speed is needed a new startup configuration file will be given to the OLT via
+the `UpdateStartupConfiguration` API, the OLT will be rebooted and port speed configuration will take effect.

+Operators currently do not require runtime configuration of the NNI because it's not an element that is expected to change
+at all once initial deployment is performed.